 The material is available on a special member website, and is divided into six sections with five lessons each.
 Each lesson contains gorgeous photos, insightful written material, an audio recording of the written material, and Action Steps for you to use in your journal and life.
 The program guides you from the very basic material of starting a journal, to the more complex material of using art and writing to create a restorative toolbox of a journal.

 This kit is chock-full of tools such as Things I Did lists and what I call Future Writing—tools that I developed through years of tough times in my journal, have successfully taught to others, and know through experience have been and are helpful.
 Because of your access to the membership website, you can go through the material at your own pace, and you can return to it over and over forever, as many times as you need to.

 Life is beautiful and complicated, and it takes a lot in order to pull oneself out of a hole.
 If you feel called to the Rawness of Remembering program, and if your gut is telling you that yes, this is the thing that will help you to help yourself right now– sit with that gut feeling…and let it bring you to a heart-centered decision.

-THERE IS ALSO A BONUS.
-Because so many people going through difficult times also struggle with mental health conditions, such as depression and anxiety, I am giving a free copy of the popular, but no longer sold, audiobook and e-book of Light Gets In: Living Well With Mental Illness to every registrant, available on the Resources page of the membership site (retail value: $15).
+Because so many people going through difficult times also struggle with mental health conditions, such as depression and anxiety, I am giving a free copy of the popular, but no longer sold, audiobook and e-book of Light Gets In: Living Well With Mental Illness to every registrant, available on the Resources page of the membership site (retail value: $25).
 You’ll get 52 pages of beautifully designed, elegantly written words about living well with mental illness.